Haersa/Ciao-Football/README.md

 ## Project Overview
 Current work in progress e-commerce store for a hypothetical London based replica, retro & specialist football shirt retailer.
+This is my final website to be built in college so I am going all out and really testing myself.
+Code comments will be plentiful as I will be marked on the readability, coding standards and maintainability of the source code.